 The Be My Parent service is for families interested in adoption and fostering - whether approved, in the process of being assessed, or making initial enquiries about the process - as well as social workers and agencies who place children for adoption and permanent fostering.
 It includes a family-finding newspaper and website, as well as general information and advice.

 The Be My Parent newspaper aims to match waiting children with permanent families.
 Every month, the newspaper is sent to adoption and fostering agencies, as well as prospective adopters and permanent foster families who subscribe to it.
 The newspaper features colour photographs, where possible, and profile details of over 150 children of all ages and backgrounds across the UK.
 The children are usually referred by the local authority caring for them because they have been unable to find a family for them locally, or it may not be suitable to place them in their area.

 The Children’s Profiles are arranged according to country and regional areas across the UK.

 Our website has a secure login area, which means that agencies can make referrals and enquiries online, and prospective families can browse children’s profiles and make enquiries at any time of the day.
-Register and subscribe now.
+Subscribe today.